zetapii/zetapii.github.io/_posts/2025-01-14-SubsetSumEnumeration.md

 An intriguing variation of this problem is not just to check for existence of such a subset but to enumerate all possible subsets whose sum is exactly T.

 We will focus our discussion on the set of the first N natural numbers.
-Therefore, our set $S_n$ will consist of the integers from 1 to n, represented as:
+Therefore, our set \( S_n \) will consist of the integers from 1 to n, represented as:

 $$ S_n  = \lbrace 1, 2, 3, ... , n \rbrace $$